Laboratory Guideline Policy - CAM 235

 This policy outlines additional requirements beyond the guidelines listed above that are required for reimbursement.
 Note that these guidelines are reviewed and updated periodically.

-Technical, Professional and Global Services (TC, 26 modifiers)
+Technical, Professional, and Global services (-TC, -26 modifiers)

-• Before using the 26 or TC modifiers, verify that these modifiers are allowable with the procedure code.
+• Before using the -26 or -TC modifiers, verify that these modifiers are allowable with the procedure code.

 • Do not append these modifiers to the procedure code when performing the global service.

-Test Performed by a Reference Laboratory
+Tests Performed by a Reference Laboratory

-• Only independent clinical laboratories may append modifier 90 to indicate that the service was referred to an outside laboratory.
+• Only independent clinical laboratories may append modifier -90 to indicate that the service was referred to an outside laboratory.

 Repeat Testing

 • While treating a patient, it may be necessary to repeat the same laboratory test on the same day to obtain subsequent (multiple) test results.
-Under these circumstances, the laboratory test performed can be identified by its usual procedure number and the addition of modifier 91.
+Under these circumstances, the laboratory test performed can be identified by its usual procedure number and the addition of modifier -91.

 Clinical Laboratory Improvement Amendments (CLIA) Waived Testing

-In accordance with S611b of OBRA of 1989, a referring lab can bill for tests performed by a reference lab only if it meets any one of the following exceptions:
+In accordance with S611b of OBRA of 1989, a referring lab can bill for tests performed by a reference lab only if it meets one of the following exceptions:

 • The referring laboratory is in or is part of a rural hospital.

-• The referring lab and the reference lab are "subsidiary related."
+• The referring lab and the reference lab are 'subsidiary related.'
 That is:

-• The referring lab is a wholly owned subsidiary of the reference lab.
+• The referring lab is a wholly owned subsidiary of the reference lab

-• The referring lab wholly owns the reference lab.
+• The referring lab wholly owns the reference lab

 • Both the referring lab and reference lab are wholly owned subsidiaries of the same entity.